What is Colon Cancer?

 One of the most common cancers in Singapore is colon cancer which affects both men and women.

-Most colorectal cancers begin as a benign polyp.
-Polyps, usually do not give rise to any symptoms unless they are very large.
+Most colorectal cancers begin as benign polyps.
+Polyps usually do not give rise to any symptoms unless they expand in size.

-Many people with colon cancer experience vague or no symptoms in the early stages.
-When they do appear at a later stages, they can also vary depending on the cancer’s size and location.
+Many people with colon cancer are asymptomatic in the early stages.
+For people with colon cancer at a later stage, the colon cancer symptoms may vary depending on cancer’s size and location.

 The common symptoms of colorectal cancer include:

 - Change in bowel habits, including constipation, diarrhoea, or a change in stool consistency that lasts longer than 4 weeks

 - Persistent abdominal symptoms like gas, cramps and pain

 You should see a colon cancer doctor if you notice any of these symptoms mentioned above, especially if they are persistent.

 In most cases, the exact causes of colon cancer are unknown, but it has several potential risk factors which are:

 - Age: A great majority of people diagnosed with colon cancer are aged 45 years and above.
 This means advancing age increases the risk of colon cancer.